 Last season under Huston's guidance Rice received its first bid to the NCAA Championship after winning a school record 14 matches.
-For the second year in a row she led Rice to the championship final of the Western Athletic Conference tournament and coached six players (the most of any school in the WAC) to
+For the second year in a row she led Rice to the championship final of the Western Athletic Conference tournament and coached six players (the most of any school in the WAC) to all-league honors.

 The gem of the decorated Owls senior goalkeeper Lauren Shockley, the 2004 WAC player of the year and an all-region honoree.
 For the incredible season of accomplishments, Huston was selected as the WAC coach of the year on a vote from her coaching peers in the league.
 It was her second time to earn the award in the last four years.

 Rice may now be in a new conference in 2005, but the coach at the helm of the soccer team is the Owls' same leader, motivator and teacher of the game.
 With her success the past few years Huston has set a solid foundation to build a skyscraper of program.

 "Last season was an exciting one and I'm proud of what we accomplished in four short years.
 We set a great foundation to build upon and this year's team could achieve even more.
 We have an outstanding group of girls returning whose standards are high and with great expectations for the future of this program."